Subrata Paul: International career

 Subrata has played for India at all age groups.
 He rose to prominence with the Under-23 team in the Pre-Olympic qualifiers where he pulled off 3 saves in a crucial penalty shootout against Myanmar hence enabling India to qualify for the Group stage.
 In the group stages his goalkeeping abilities helped India pull off an unexpected draw at home against the formidable Iraq.

 In 2007, he replaced Sandip Nandy as the Indian Senior Team's number 1 for the Nehru Cup in 2007 where he was adjudged the best goalkeeper in a competitive field which included the likes of Mosab Balhous.

 Nehru Cup 2007

 Paul was noted for his sharp goalkeeping as part of Baichung Bhutia's successful Indian team of the Nehru Cup 2007.
 His saves were noted in the semi-finals against Kyrgyzstan, which enabled India to reach the finals of this tournament for the first time.

 In the final, India faced Syria, against whom they had lost an earlier group stage match.

-In this match, he together with Mahesh Gawli of Goa and other defenders, staved off wave after wave of attack by the pre-match favourites, Syria.
+In this match, he staved off wave after wave of attack by the Qasioun Eagles.

 India defeated Syria by a 1–0 margin to win the tournament for the first time.

-Indian team coach Bob Houghton said that "Subrata Pal was splendid in the goal", while The Hindu wrote:
+Coach Bob Houghton said that "Subrata was splendid in goal", while The Hindu wrote: